-- 1. "Bumping" means the displacement of an employee from his/her position by an employee in a higher classification who formerly held the same position, or a position in the same job family, within that employee's department. - 2.
-Where two or more employees are laid off from the same position, the employee with the greatest seniority in that classification shall have the first opportunity to bump as set forth below. - 3.
-A laid-off employee shall be entitled to bump an employee in the same position previously held by the laid off employee, or a position in the same job family (set forth in the applicable MOU), in accordance with the criteria specified in paragraph D of this Rule, in that employee's department.
-Alternatively, an employee may "bump" into a position in a different department which he/she held within the prior five (5) years.
-The laid off employee must be able to perform the essential job functions of the former position and possess the minimum qualifications of the position as specified by the job classification specification.
+"Bumping" means the displacement of an employee from his/her position by an employee in a higher classification who formerly held the same position.

+- 2. Where two or more employees are laid off from the same position, the employee with the greatest seniority in that classification shall have the first opportunity to bump as set forth below. - 3.
+A laid-off employee shall be entitled to bump an employee in the same position previously held by the laid off employee, The laid off employee must be able to perform the essential job functions of the former position and possess the minimum qualifications of the position as specified by the job classification specification.
 A laid-off employee shall not bump an employee with greater skills, abilities, qualifications, merit and/or record.
+Laid off employees may also be placed in a vacant lower classification for which they meet the minimum qualifications.
 Employees must utilize the option that places them in the highest available position. - 4.
 The City will notify laid-off employees of any positions available for bumping.
-Bumping shall only be available in the laid-off employee's Department unless a position was held in a different department which he/she held within the prior five years.
 Following such notification, the employee must notify the Human Resources Director in writing of his/her intent to exercise the bumping rights within seven (7) calendar days, and the position and classification in to which he/she intends to bump.
 Failure to provide such notification will be deemed a waiver of bumping rights by the employee. - 5.
 Where there is more than one employee in a position available for bumping, the factors in paragraph D of this Rule, or the conditions set forth in an approved Memorandum of Understanding, will be used to determine which employee, if any, will be bumped. - 6.
-The process will be repeated at the next classification level where an employee bumps in and creates an overage in that classification. - 7.
-Any displaced employee shall be considered as laid-off for the same reason as the person who displaced them and shall in the same manner be eligible to displace another employee based on the criteria specified in paragraph D of this Rule.
+The process will be repeated at the next classification level where an employee bumps in and creates an overage in that classification. - Any displaced employee shall be considered as laid-off for the same reason as the person who displaced them and shall in the same manner be eligible to displace another employee based on the criteria specified in paragraph D of this Rule.